 PullUpMethod.
-To show call preservation for PullUpMethod, we have to check whether the property $B \xrightarrow[7d]{} S \xrightarrow[lm]{} C \xleftarrow[]{} C$ is preserved by the refactoring.
-Subexpression $B \xrightarrow[7d]{} S$ is trivially fulfilled.
-Subexpression $S \xrightarrow[lm]{} C \xleftarrow[]{} C$ is illustrated in Figure 10: all implementations of the signature name in some child class of parent are replaced by the implementation of signature name in parent itself.
-This means that the path $S \xrightarrow[lm]{} C$ is replaced by a path $S \xrightarrow[lm]{} C \xleftarrow[]{} C$ and both paths belong to the graph expression $S \xrightarrow[lm]{} C \xleftarrow[]{} C$ .
-Access preservation and update preservation are trivial, except in the case where an implementation of the signature name in some child class of parent accesses or updates a variable.
+To show call preservation for PullUpMethod, we have to check whether the property $B \xrightarrow[?d]{} S \xrightarrow[l]{} B$ is preserved by the refactoring.
+Subexpression $B \xrightarrow[?d]{} S$ is trivially fulfilled.
+Subexpression $S \xrightarrow[l]{} B$ is illustrated in Figure 9: all implementations of the signature name by some method body are preserved, even if the class in which this body resides changes to parent.
+Access preservation and update preservation are trivial except for the case where an implementation of the signature name in some child class of parent accesses or updates a variable.
 Since this implementation is removed (pulled up) by the refactoring, it is possible that variable accesses or updates in this method implementation are not preserved.
 Hence, the PullUpMethod refactoring is not necessarily access preserving or update preserving!
+This can be solved by adding extra preconditions for the refactoring, as shown in the next subsection.